guireibar/teamcity-documentation/topics/install-teamcity-server-on-windows.md

 >\* We suggest that you use GNU tar to unpack.
 For example, Solaris 10 tar is reported to truncate too long file names and may cause a `ClassNotFoundException` when using the server after such unpacking.
 Consider getting GNU tar at [Solaris packages](http://sunfreeware.com/) or using the `gtar xfz` command.

 Ensure that JRE or JDK are installed and the `JAVA_HOME` environment variable is pointing to the Java installation directory (see [recommended Java versions](supported-platforms-and-environments.md#TeamCity+Server)).

-## Use Another Version of Tomcat

-To use another version of the Tomcat web server instead of the bundled one, you need to perform the Tomcat upgrade/patch.

-When using an `.exe` distribution of TeamCity, we suggest that you:
-* Back up the current [TeamCity Home](teamcity-home-directory.md).
-* Delete/move from the TeamCity Home directories that are also present in the Tomcat distribution.
-* Unpack the Tomcat distribution to the TeamCity Home directory.
-* Copy TeamCity-specific files from the previously backed-up/moved directories to the TeamCity Home:
-    * files under `bin` which are not present in the Tomcat distribution
-    * review differences between the default Tomcat `conf` directory and one from TeamCity, update Tomcat files with TeamCity-specific settings (`teamcity-*` files, and portions of `server.xml`)
-    * delete the default Tomcat `webapps/ROOT` directory and replace it with the one provided by TeamCity